anhiru/apcs/SimplifyRadical/README.md

 # SimplifyRadical

-Design a program that returns an nth root radical in its simplest form.
+Design a program that returns an inputted nth root radical in its simplest form.